ACivilise/Rocket-API-Sandbox/readme.md

 GET /api-docs/openapi.json
 These URLs provide different views and formats for exploring and testing the API's endpoints, making it easier to understand and integrate with the backend services.

-### Leptos Project
+Rust HTMX Tera Project

-The `leptos_project` serves as the frontend for your application.
+The rust_htmx_tera_project directory contains the frontend of your application, developed with Actix, Tera, and HTMX.
 Make sure you have the API project running before you start the frontend to ensure they can communicate effectively.

-#### Setup and Run
+Setup and Run

-(TODO: Provide specific setup instructions for the Leptos project, such as installing dependencies, building the project, and running it.)
+(TODO: Provide specific setup instructions for the Rust HTMX Tera project, such as installing dependencies, building the project, and running it.)

-## Contributing
+Contributing
 We welcome contributions to the Rust Sandbox!
 Whether it's adding new features, fixing bugs, or improving documentation, your help makes this project better for everyone.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests to us.

-## License
+License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.